 Ros draws on her specialist knowledge and expertise to design and deliver local government-focused consulting services, training and mentoring programs, presenting relatable scenarios and real solutions.

-There are three programs from which to choose – a one month, three month and 12-month program.
+There are four programs from which to choose – a three, six and 12-month program.

 Enquire now via the Contact page.